 Brooklet is a very small city located in the state of Georgia.
 With a population of 1,457 people and two constituent neighborhoods, Brooklet is the 290th largest community in Georgia.

-The per capita income in Brooklet in 2010 was $22,388, which is upper middle income relative to Georgia, and middle income relative to the rest of the US.
-This equates to an annual income of $89,552 for a family of four.
+The per capita income in Brooklet in 2010 was $24,656, which is wealthy relative to Georgia, and middle income relative to the rest of the US.
+This equates to an annual income of $98,624 for a family of four.
 However, Brooklet contains both very wealthy and poor people as well.

 The most common language spoken in Brooklet is English.
 Other important languages spoken here include Spanish and Other Asian languages.